DJ LeMahieu Player Props: Yankees vs. Athletics

-DJ LeMahieu -- with a slugging percentage of .389 in his past 10 games, including zero homers) -- will be in action for the New York Yankees against the Oakland Athletics, with JP Sears on the mound, on May 8 at 7:05 PM ET.
+The New York Yankees, including DJ LeMahieu (.389 slugging percentage in past 10 games, including zero home run), battle starter Kyle Muller and the Oakland Athletics at Yankee Stadium, Wednesday at 12:35 PM ET.

-In his most recent game, he had two hits (going 2-for-5) against the Rays.
+In his last game, he hit a home run while going 1-for-4 against the Athletics.

 DJ LeMahieu Game Info & Props vs. the Athletics